German scientists concoct new coolant for electric cars

 As the new fluid absorbs heat, the solid paraffin droplets in it melt and store heat in the process.
 They solidify again when the solution cools.

-The stabilizing agent is needed to ensure these solid droplets of paraffin stay evenly distributed within the fluid.
+The stabilising agent is needed to ensure these solid droplets of paraffin stay evenly distributed within the fluid.
 It stops them clumping together or floating to the surface because they are lighter than water.
+(Editing by David Holmes)